 Dr. Cooper is an experienced counselor and specializes in his private practice in couples, families and minority and men’s issues.
 He is a licensed clinical psychologist in North Carolina and was a part of the examining panel for psychologist licensing in Colorado.

-Dr. Cooper’s personal interests include golf, weight lifting, music, travel and reading.
-He is married to his best friend, Nancy.
+Dr. Cooper’s personal interests include golf, weight lifting, music, travel, and reading.

 • Mark.
 HNTC.
 Edited by Max Anders.
 Nashville: Broadman and Holman, 2000.